 Apprehension takes over me.
 I wanted to see the ruins, but in the end, I decided against buying a ticket.
 I sense an almost palpable negative energy in the air.
 As if the spirits of the lunatics of Rome were still lurking among these ruins.
 It surely deferred me from my initial intention!

 Now, this is new to me!
-I would normally go to any place that has a historical value, no matter if it were an execution place haunted by undaunted spirits or a crumbly wedding altar.
+I would typically go to any place with a historical value, whether it was an execution place haunted by undaunted spirits or a crumbly wedding altar.
 I would vividly imagine life in times of glory.

 Not here, though.
 The thought of abused innocent babies is enough to make me take the way back to Capri Town.
 Enough Roman history for the time being.
 I’ll trade it anytime with the stunning scenery or anything else that could obliterate from my memory the lines in Suetonius’s book.

-By all means, visit the place, it’s part of the legacy of the islands and contributes to its tourism!
+By all means, visit the place; it is part of the islands’ legacy and contributes to its tourism!
 I’m just saying it’s not for me.
-After all, what’s left of once-magnificent Villa Jovis is now just a pile of bricks and stones.
+After all, what’s left of the once-magnificent Villa Jovis is now just a pile of bricks and stones.
 Ancient bricks and stones!

 The walk back to Capri Town is way more enjoyable, and I often stop to take it in wholly.
 Festina lente, good old Augustus liked to say and right he was.
 Make hurry slowly!